AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

                                                                                                                              error:nil];

-// Call destroyGroup to destroy a chat group.
-Once a chat group is destroyed, all the chat group members receive the didLeaveGroup callback.
+// Call destroyGroup to disband a chat group.
+Once a chat group is disbanded, all the chat group members receive the didLeaveGroup callback.
 [[AgoraChatClient sharedClient].groupManager destroyGroup:@"groupID"];
 ```